rtlabs-com/p-net/doc/abbreviations.rst

     Structured Control Language.
 Siemens name for the structured text (ST) programming language for PLCs.
 SDU
     ?
+SMA
+    Sample Moving Average.
+A smoothing function in the Wireshark Ethernet frame capture software.
 SNMP
     Simple Network Management Protocol.
 For network topology detection.
+SOE
+    Sequence Of Events
 ST
     Structured Text.
 A programming language for PLCs.
 STX
     See ST.
+TED
+    Topology and Engineering Discovery
 TIA
     Totally Integrated Automation.
 An automation portal (engineering tool) by Siemens.
+TIAP
+    See TIA.
 TCI
     Tool Calling Interface (The engineering tool can call specialized device-related tools) TCP